OpenBB-finance/copilot-for-terminal-pro/README.md

 Your custom API backend will respond with Server-Sent Events ([SSEs](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)).

+**Note: If you're looking to get started quickly, we suggest running one of the example copilots included as part of this repository, and adding it as a custom copilot to OpenBB Terminal (each example copilot includes instructions on how to run them).
+Cloning and modifying an example copilot is a great way to build a custom copilot.**

+## The copilot protocol is stateless

+The most important concept to understand is that the copilot protocol is _stateless_.
+This means that every request from OpenBB Terminal to your copilot will include all previous messages (such as AI completions, human messages, function calls, and function call results) in the request payload.

+This means it is not necessary for your custom copilot to maintain any state between requests.
+It can simply use the request payload to generate a response.

+OpenBB Terminal is responsible for maintaining the conversation state, and will append the responses to the `messages` array in the request payload.
+You can choose how much of the conversation you want your custom copilot to generate a response to, but typically you'd respond to the entire conversation history.

+We recommend that you do not maintain any conversational state in your copilot, and simply respond to the entire conversation history.

 ## Handling requests from OpenBB Terminal

 OpenBB Terminal will make POST requests to the `query` endpoint defined in your